tildearrow/furnace/doc/2-interface/settings.md

 ### Behavior

 - **New instruments are blank**: when enabled, adding FM instruments will make them blank (rather than loading the default one).
+- **Allow note input with open warning**: allows keyboard passthrough while modal warning dialogs are open; the only key intercepted is the `Escape` key to close the dialog.

 ### Configuration